RipGroove: Impact and legacy

+"RipGroove" is often credited as one of the key tracks that founded the speed garage scene.

 In a 2013 interview with The Guardian, DJ EZ listed "RipGroove" as one of his favourite tracks: "Still going strong, a mainstay in my sets for 15 years now."

 In 2016 for Dummy Mag, UK garage musician Wookie ranked the song at number two in his list of the "10 Best Garage Tracks", saying "Undeniably a game changer from my boys Tim and Omar.
 I still drop this regularly in my sets without hesitation."

 In November 2016, UK duo Gorgon City compiled a list of their top UK garage songs for Billboard, with "RipGroove" at number three.

+Mixmag included "RipGroove" in their lists of "The 15 Best Speed Garage Records Released in '97 and '98" in 2018 and "The Best Basslines in Dance Music" in 2020.

 The Guardian listed the song at number nine in their list of "The best UK garage tracks - ranked!" in 2019.

-Mixmag included "RipGroove" in their list of "The 15 Best Speed Garage Records Released in '97 and '98".

 Redbull.com included the song in their "Honorable mentions" list of "underground UK garage classics that still sound fresh today".

 Rolling Stone ranked it number 189 in their list of the "200 Greatest Dance Songs of All Time" in 2022.